videlalvaro/videlalvaro.github.io/_posts/2014-03-19-the-power-algorithm.md

 ## Did you just say Haskell? ##

-Since I've mentioned a Haskell book, here's an implementation of the power algorithm, using a recursive algorithm based on the book [Prime Numbers: A Computational Perspective](http://www.amazon.com/Prime-Numbers-Computational-Richard-Crandall/dp/0387252827/).
+Since I've mentioned a Haskell book, here's an implementation of the power algorithm in Haskell, using a recursive algorithm based on the book [Prime Numbers: A Computational Perspective](http://www.amazon.com/Prime-Numbers-Computational-Richard-Crandall/dp/0387252827/).

 {% highlight haskell %}